alexisgimbae/alexisgimbae/README.md

 ## 👨‍💻 PROFESSIONAL PROFILE

-QA with over 4 years of experience in **Fintech companies and SMEs**.
+QA Engineer with over 4 years of experience in **Fintech companies and SMEs**.
 I perform testing focused on the test object by collaborating with multidisciplinary teams using **Agile SCRUM** methodology, utilizing acceptance criteria and conversations with stakeholders to design test cases tailored to the project context.

 ### 🔍 Testing Experience